 In his mind, the tragedy could have been avoided if only the children had a safe environment to play in.
 Since its inception in 1996, KaBOOM! has raised more than $200 million and led in the hands-on construction of over 2,000 playgrounds.

-The children will have their final design come to life during WrestleMania Week on Friday, April 4 when WWE Superstars, employees and community volunteers will spend the day constructing the playground from scratch.
+The children will have their final design come to life during WrestleMania Week on Friday, April 4 when WWE Superstars, employees, and community volunteers will spend the day constructing the playground from scratch.
 Kingston, a 4x Intercontinental Champion, spoke at length to the children about how his adventures on the playground as a child played a significant role in fulfilling his lifelong dream of becoming a professional wrestler.

-“Practice, dedication and wanting to succeed; it all starts at the playground,” he said.
+“Practice, dedication, and wanting to succeed; it all starts at the playground,” he said.
 The playground build serves as part of WWE’s week-long lineup of community outreach activities leading up to WrestleMania 30 on Sunday, April 6 at the Mercedes-Benz Superdome in New Orleans.

 WWE is utilizing all its assets, including TV, live events, PSA’s, in-arena, digital and social media to generate awareness of the playground build and partnership, and the initiative ties directly into First Lady Michelle Obama’s Let’s Move campaign

 Since her husband, President Barack Obama, took office in 2009, Michelle has embarked on a comprehensive mission to bring awareness to the health of America’s children.
-In addition to healthier eating habits, she cites a lack of physical activity as a major contributing factor of childhood obesity.
+In addition to healthier eating habits, she cites a lack of physical activity as a major contributing factor to childhood obesity.
 It is recommended that children participate in at least one hour of moderate to vigorous physical activity on a daily basis.

 Recent studies have also shown a correlation between physical activity and academic performance.
 A 2013 report from the Institute of Medicine states that children who are more active show greater attention, have faster cognitive processing speed, and perform better on standardized academic tests than children who are less active.